The easiest guitar chords

 Chords with one finger

 One important word before we start with this category.
-The most of the one finger chords are actually rare in practice.
-So treat this one most as a first step (one of the reasons for this article is that everyone should be able to pick this up) of your learning or jump directly ahead to the two finger chords.
+The most of the one-finger chords are actually rare in practice.
+So, treat this as a first step (one of the reasons for this article is that everyone should be able to pick this up) of your learning or jump directly ahead to the two finger chords.

-The chords above was mostly presented with the purpose of exercising as an easy first step before we move forward.
-However, there is a one finger chord that you can learn and also create great music with.
-Let us introduce the power chord:
+The chords above were mainly presented with the purpose of bringing an easy first step before we move forward again.
+Yet, there is a category of one-finger chords that are used constantly by some guitarists.
+It's time to introduce the power chord:

 These are diagrams of E5 and A5.
 You have now learned you first power chords and these are very handy if you like rock music and similar genres.
 Try to play these chords and alter between them and you will hopefully hear an embryo of some cool guitar riffs (if you have the option, using an electric guitar will make the most of power chords).
 Notice that you only play on two of six strings.
 Read the full article about power chords.

 Easy chords with two fingers

-It is finally time to learn some common and useful open chords.
+The time has finally come to learn some common and useful open chords.

-These are Em (E minor) and Am7 (A minor seven).
+These are Em (E minor) and Am7 (A minor seventh).
 Both very common in lots of styles like pop, singer-songwriter among others.
-Try a simple progression by changing between these chords (you will soon get a chord progression including more chords).
+Try a progression only by changing between these chords (you will soon get a chord progression including more chords).

 A7 and E7 are the names of these chords.
-They may be slightly more difficult than Em, but you will soon get it.
 These chords have a bluesy character.
-Try to play them in a progression as E7 - A7 - E7 - A7 and so on and hopefully you can recognize some blues in it.
+Try to play them in a progression such as E7 - A7 - E7 - A7 and hopefully you can recognize some blues in it.

-As you can see, the chord above to the right includes three fingers.
-If you feel ready for a little more challenging task you can get cool riffs by just using these two chords.
-The names of the chords are Asus2 and Asus4.
+As you can see, the two chord above to the right includes three fingers.
+If you feel ready for a little more challenging task you can get cool riffs by just shifting between these three chords.
+The names of the chords are Asus2, A major and Asus4.
 Begin with Asus2.
-The change to Asus4 only involves extra one finger (the little finger) and you should not lift the other two.
+The change to Asus4 only involves one extra finger (the little finger) and you should not lift the other two.

 Easy three finger chords

-We shall only focus on two chords here (if you are ambitious there are more easy chords to be found).
+We shall only focus on two chords here (if you are eager there are more easy chords to be found).

-By learning these two chords and combine them with a two fingers chord you already have learned you can start to form your first real chord progressions.
-These chords are also a good choice to start with among the three-finger chords because the movement when shifting between them are minimal and, therefore, fast to learn.
+By learning these two chords and combine them one of the with a two-finger chords you already have learned, you can start to form your first real chord progressions.
+These are also a good choice to start with among the three-finger chords because the movement when shifting between them are minimal and, thus, fast to learn.

 The names of the chords are Am (A minor) and C (C major).
 When you learn these chords, notice the small difference on the fingerings.
 You just lift one finger every time you move from Am to C or vice versa.

-To be able to play something that sounds nice with the chords you now starting to learn here is a very easy chord progression.
+To be able to play something that sounds nice with the chords presented, here is a very easy chord progression.
 After you have managed to do these changes: Am – C – Am – C try to include Em (see the diagram above).
 It can be something like:

 C - Am - Em

 Be creative and try different strumming patterns with both up and downstrokes.
 If you want ideas for chord progressions with visible charts, see the Illustrated Chord Progression ebook.

 See all articles about guitar.